utshomax/postman-docs/src/pages/docs/integrations/available-integrations/splunk.md

 1. Sign in to your [Splunk](https://login.splunk.com) account, and open the homepage.

-1. From the left navigation bar, select **Search & Reporting**.
+1. From the navigation menu, select **Apps &gt; Search & Reporting**.
+Then select the **Search** tab.

+1. Select the **Events** tab, and enter a **metric** to search for.

-1. Enter a **metric** to search for and select it from the results to view details regarding it.
+1. Select a metric from the results to view details about it.

+To learn more about viewing data in Splunk, see [Splunk's documentation](https://docs.splunk.com/Documentation/Splunk/9.0.4/SearchTutorial/Startsearching#Understanding_search_results).

 ![splunk metrics search](https://assets.postman.com/postman-docs/splunk-search-events-metric-example3.jpg)